Come as camper, leave as friend

 Dennis Patrick, owner of Patrick's Point River Camp, finds time to connect with God during morning and evening hours.
 He walks the trails with his dog most mornings during the week in an effort to stay physically active and meditate.
 "This is my favorite place," Dennis says while looking down the Cumberland River.
 "Just look at it" He decided four years ago to open the campground on his 212 acres of wooded land adjacent to Daniel Boone National Forest.
 He says he wants to offer others opportunities to enjoy the beauty and quiet that he has come to appreciate.

-For many years, Dennis Patrick didn’t know what he wanted to do with property awarded to his family for service in the Civil War.
+For many years, Dennis Patrick didn’t know what he wanted to do with property awarded to his family for service in the Revolutionary War.
 Then he found a way to use the land along the Cumberland River in a way he says enriches his life and, hopefully, the lives of others.

 Dennis decided four years ago to open a campground on his 212 acres of wooded land adjacent to Daniel Boone National Forest.
 He says he didn’t go into the venture solely to make money, but he wants to offer others opportunities to enjoy the beauty and quiet that he has come to appreciate.